 - sponsored by our friends at United Bank and Symmetry Partners -

 Pac 12: Stanford Cardinal - Coach Rashid Thomas (Springfield Central HS)

 Big 12: Iowa State Cyclones - Coach Joe Perusse (Wilby High School)

 Big 10: Ohio State Buckeyes - Coach Ben Toro (Springfield Central HS)

 SEC: Auburn Tigers - Coach Jason DeLawrence (Classical High School) and Coach Justin Freeman (UConn)

 West: Denver Broncos - Coach Geno Caro (Fast Lane Sports)

 North: Cincinnati Bengals - Coach Randell Bennet (Cromwell High School) and Coach Nathan Tyler (Southern Connecticut)

-South: Jacksonville Jaguars - Coach John Campanello (Wethersfield High School) and Coach Frank Robinson (Hall High School)
+South: Jacksonville Jaguars - Coach John Campanello (Wethersfield HS) and Coach Frank Robinson (Hall High School)

 East: Buffalo Bills - Coach Frank Hauser (Tufts University)